or: Cloning Scorsese, the technical part

 TIP:

-In Jekyll’s markdown files (YAML headers), titles can not contain : (a colon).
+In Jekyll’s markdown files (YAML headers), titles can not contain:

 https://github.com/jekyll/jekyll/issues/549